 If you want to truly understand a country and its culture, there is no better way than to try the local cuisine.
-The street food, restaurants and and even communal cooking in a country is a fantastic way to mingle with the locals, while also exposing your taste buds to flavors that will not be forgotten!
+The street food, restaurants and even communal cooking in a country is a fantastic way to mingle with the locals, while also exposing your taste buds to flavors that will not be forgotten!

 No matter how adventurous or novice you are with trying new foods, this list has something for everyone that will be sure to tantalize your taste buds!

 Awesome doesn’t even begin to describe how amazing gyros are (pronounced gyear-ose – aspirate the “g” a little bit), especially authentic gyros in Greece.
-The king of pitas is not only stuffed with all of your usual meaty, oniony, and saucy gyro goodness, but in Greece they make extra room for French fries!
+The king of pitas is not only stuffed with all of your usual meaty, oniony, and saucy gyro goodness, but in Greece, they make extra room for French fries!
 They’re also the perfect option for food on the go when you’re busy site seeing and don’t want to stop for long.
 When you’re in Greece, remember that the Greek word “gyros” is singular, not plural, when ordering this street food of epic meat and French fry proportions.

 For the sushi enthusiast, eating authentic sushi in Japan will expose you to so much more than the Americanized sushi that we are accustomed to eating.
 If you’ve never had sushi before, then what better place to try it for the first time than in its country of origin!
 While the Norimaki style sushi, or sushi rolls, that we are so fond of in the United States is rarely found in Japan, you will have boundless opportunities to try other traditional sushi.
 Popular dishes include Gunkan (little cups made of sushi rice and dried seaweed filled with seafood or fish eggs) and Chirashi (a bowl of seafood, mushroom and vegetable goodness spread over sushi rice).
 Keep in mind that you should not mix your wasabi in your soy sauce as this is considered quite rude to the chef.

 In case you don’t know what haggis is, it comes from small, furry animals that live in the Highlands of Scotland.
 Their legs are slightly longer on one side so that they can run around the steep hills without difficulty.
 Okay, okay.
-That is a prank that the Scots LOVE to play on tourists and that many people often fall for, so now you will be more the wise if you fall victim to this joke!
-Unfortunately, this Scottish national dish has an exceptionally bad reputation thanks to its mix of sheep’s innards, oatmeal and spices, all wrapped up in a sheep stomach (doesn’t that just make your mouth water?).
+That is a prank that the Scots LOVE to play on tourists and that many people often fall for, so now you will be more the wiser if you fall victim to this joke!
+Unfortunately, this Scottish national dish has an exceptionally bad reputation thanks to its mix of sheep’s innards, oatmeal, and spices, all wrapped up in a sheep stomach (doesn’t that just make your mouth water?).
 Yes, haggis doesn’t sound great, but the skills of modern-day chefs have made this once poor man’s food into something exquisitely delectable for all lovers of traditional yet contemporary meals.

 What do you think of when you hear the word “escargot”?
 Snails.
 That’s right.
 Slimy snails.
 But once you get past the fact that you are, in fact, eating a cooked land snail, you will appreciate the hot butter and pesto blended together in perfect “melts in your mouth” harmony.
 A common starter in Portugal, Spain and especially France, escargot is an absolute MUST that you will learn to love and even crave.
 Plus, you get to eat them with teeny tiny forks and let’s be honest; who doesn’t love eating with teeny tiny forks?